root-project/web/for_developers/web/index.md

 1. Install a full [Ruby development environment](https://jekyllrb.com/docs/installation/){:target="_blank"}.

+There might be compatibility issues with Ruby 3.
+If that is the version that comes with your system pacakge manager, you can install Ruby 2.7 next to it using tools like `rbenv`.

 2. Install Jekyll and [bundler](https://jekyllrb.com/docs/ruby-101/#bundler){:target="_blank"}
    [gems](https://jekyllrb.com/docs/ruby-101/#gems){:target="_blank"}.
 This command
    might need to be run in `sudo` mode.